 The headline ‘Gary Neville Retires From Football’ had no impact on me at all.
 I didn’t feel the need to phone a radio station, while getting hot under the collar.
 Or on the flip side, I wasn’t crying into my pillow either.

 My view on Gary Neville is that he was a hard working committed decent pro who did a brilliant job for Manchester United, and a decent enough job for England.

 He was a model pro off the field as well, he was never a problem for Alex Ferguson and was never on the front pages of the papers for all the wrong reasons.

 If my memory serves me right, he also didn’t bother with agents, choosing to negotiate his own contracts through the PFA.
 Probably part of the reason why he got the ‘Shop Steward’ tag.

-Amongst all the criticism I have heard, I have also heard a whole host of words used describe him such as – committed, professional, honest, dirty, loyal, limited ability, etc.
+Amongst all the fall out since the announcement, I have heard a whole host of words used describe Neville, words such as – committed, professional, honest, dirty, loyal, limited ability, etc.